alitheDev/CoolScriptingWithPython/README.md

-# CoolScriptingWithPython
+# Cool Scripting With Python
-Python scripts for automation, Ethical-Hacking, DataScience etc.
+Python scripts for the automation, Ethical-Hacking, DataScience etc.